wattsjay/za-inflation/README.md

 ## Limitations

-1. The limitations of from the source from [Stats SA](https://www.statssa.gov.za/publications/P0141/CPIHistory.pdf) apply.
-For example, this data-set state the following:
+The limitations from the source at Stats [Stats SA](https://www.statssa.gov.za/publications/P0141/CPIHistory.pdf) apply.
+For example, this dataset states the following:

 > - Primary urban areas up to and including December 2008.
 All urban areas from January 2009.
 The series were linked so as to
 >   provide a continuous index.
 > - Substantial changes were made to the compilation of the CPI in January 2009.

-2. The average % change for the year is based on the available monthly values.
-If a year does not have all the months available, then the average is based on the available months.
-For example, Stats SA has not yet released CPI & for the months after October, 2024.
+2. The average percentage change for the year is based on the available monthly values.
+If a year does not have all months available, then the average is calculated using the available months.
+For example, Stats SA has not yet released CPI data for the months after October 2024.

-3. This is an alpha release, and although the calculations are simple, I am not a financial professional.
-I advise that this should not be used for sensitive applications.
-That said, in the coming production release, more tests will be added to verify the accuracy of results.
+3. The average percentage change for the year is based on the available monthly values.
+If a year does not have all months available, then the average is calculated using the available months.
+For example, Stats SA has not yet released CPI data for the months after October 2024.

 ---